 Note #1: Since taxes are due when money is withdrawn, it is important to manage taxes in retirement as money is being withdrawn.
 Withdrawing too much money from a traditional IRA will cause a person to graduate to a higher bracket.

 Note #2: Tax deferred accounts are good if one thinks taxes will be lower in the future than they are today.
 Since the future is uncertain, it is important to have a diversified tax strategy.

-A 401k is named after section 401(k) of the IRS tax code where a 401k is described and the rules are laid out.
+A 401k gets its name from section 401(k) of the IRS tax code, where 401k rules and guidelines are found.
 A 401k is an investment vehicle offered by employers to employees where employees can contribute a portion of their check into a retirement account automatically.
-Today, it is common to have the choice of putting money into an after tax account called a Roth 401k or a before tax account called a Traditional 401k.
+Today, it is common to have the choice of putting money into an after-tax account called a Roth 401k, or a before-tax account called a Traditional 401k.
 Inside of these accounts, one has the investment options agreed upon between your 401k provider and the employer.
 This usually includes a list of mutual funds.

 Note #1: Sometimes, it is wise to contribute money into both a Roth 401k and Traditional 401k in order to diversify the tax strategy.
 However, if you want to choose just one, the Traditional IRA may be a better choice since it defers taxes to the future giving the money more time to grow.
 After all, future tax policy is uncertain.

 Note #2: Early withdrawals from a 401k will incur a penalty from the IRS.
 However, employers often offer 401k loan programs to help those who need 401k money for an emergency.